nx-lr/32chars-js/README.md

 - We pass the entire function into **UglifyJS**, which returns a minified version of the source code.
 UglifyJS eliminates comments and dead code, shortens variables, and compresses values, expressions and statements to be as compact as possible.
 - Next, we convert the named function `function named(args)=>{body}` into an anonymous arrow function `(args)=>{body}` with a regular expression.
-- Then, we generate a lookup table of all the variables and arguments defined in the function, and substitute them with combinations of `_` and `$` characters.
+- Then, we generate a lookup table of all the variables and arguments defined in the function, and substitute them with combinations of `_` and `$` characters, except the global variable.
 - After that, we substitute all the identifiers, numbers and spaces with the appropriate substring if they have been defined, if not they are spelled out entirely.
 If an uppercase letter is not defined, we attach a `.toUpperCase()` call on the equivalent ih lowercase letter.
 - Next, we substitute calls to other functions are substituted with the appropriate property of `$` as a primitive expression inside the string.
 - We quote the remaining portions of the string which are symbols, and join everything up with the string concatenation operator `+`.